Skip to content Skip to footer

 Life at Hoja Nueva

 Interns live on-site at a purpose-built research station embedded in primary rainforest.
-Accommodation is shared and simple, with separate male and female sleeping areas, comfortable beds with mosquito nets, and communal spaces for eating, relaxing, and working.
+Accommodation is shared and simple, with separate male and female sleeping areas, comfortable beds with mosquito nets, and communal spaces for eating, relaxing, learning, and working.

 Hoja Nueva is remote, off-grid, and located several hours from the nearest city.
 The environment is hot, humid, muddy, and physically demanding at times.
 You will be surrounded by extraordinary biodiversity, including mammals, birds, reptiles, amphibians, insects, and dense rainforest.
+For many interns, this combination of challenge, simplicity, teamwork, and immersion is one of the most meaningful parts of the experience.

 Who This Is For